← All posts

 ISOs (Incentive Stock Options) give you the right to buy company stock at a locked-in price, called the strike price.
 Common at startups.
 If you get 10,000 ISOs with a $2 strike price and the company eventually goes public at $20 per share, each option is worth $18.
 Your 10,000 options are worth $180,000.

-The catch: ISOs are only valuable if the stock price exceeds your strike price.
-At a startup, that is not guaranteed.
-It's not even likely, statistically.
+The catch is that ISOs are only valuable if the stock price eventually exceeds your strike price.
+At a startup there is no guarantee the stock ever clears that bar, and many never do.

 ISOs have favorable tax treatment.
 If you hold the shares for at least one year after exercising and two years after the grant date, your profit is taxed as long-term capital gains instead of ordinary income.
 That's a meaningful difference.